AlbertNegura/CATS/README.md

 ![Alt text](Pics/TrainingLoss.png?raw=true "Title")

 Usually, training the models requires a significant amount of RAM.
 This message appeared far too often minutes or, sometimes, hours into the training.
-A beefy machine is necessary for Lopyrev's model.
+A beefy machine is necessary for Lopyrev's or Kar et. al's model.

 ![Alt text](Pics/chrome_2019-05-27_19-44-12.png?raw=true "Title")